brightsign/node.js-starter-project/README.md

 ## Deploying a Node.js server application with BrightAuthor
 ### Create your Node.js application
 * Run npm init to create the skeleton
-* Run npm install to import modules
+* Run npm install to import modules (this example imports express)
-* Create an html file as the entry point
+* Create an html file as the entry point (in this example, node-server.html)
-* Import your node modules and write your javascript code
+* Import your node modules and write your javascript code (in this example, the javascript is in index.js)
 * Run webpack to package your application (see below)
-* Package your Node.js application as a zip
+* Package your Node.js application as a zip (this is done automatically by the included webpack configuration)

 ### Create your BrightAuthor application
-* Create a plugin to launch your Node.js application
+* Create a plugin to launch your Node.js application (in this example, node-server.brs)
 * Add the plugin to BrightAuthor
-* Include your application zip as an additional file
+* Include your application zip as an additional file (the file is node-server.zip in the dist folder)
-* Add code to your plugin to unzip the application
+* Add code to your plugin to unzip the application (see node-server.brs)

 ### Additional steps for the application
 This application uses static files in the www folder.
+Your application might be completely different; this is just an example.

 * Add your files to this folder, and zip them up.
 * The zip must have all the files at the root when unzipped (no folder hierarchy), and must be called www.zip.